HamishPayne/CODE-WORDS/Classroom/Week-07/readme.md

 ## RMIT cuts
 Karen told us about the staff cuts that are currently happening at RMIT which I had no idea about, she used psuedocode to express her feelings toward the situation.
-This made me think about what protests might look like in a totally digital world?
+This made me think about what protests might look like in a totally digital world.
 I think that the power of protesting comes from the congregation of physical bodies and without that it loses it's impact.
 In the future it may become the removal from a digital system that is the act of protesting, gathering in an online location doesn't have the same visability and impact as it does in a physical world.

 ```